yandexdataschool/Practical_DL/week10_textconv/README.md

 ## Practice

-This week's practice is just as usual: pick one of two notebooks (theano or tf) and follow instructions inside.
+This week's practice is just as usual: jump to the notebook and follow instructions from there.

-However, there are two alternative assignments (both in theano) that you can do _instead of_ main assignment:
+__This notebook is also a part of homework assignment__, you may have noticed there's the same exact notebook there.

+There's also more versions in theano and tensorflow hiding under ./other_frameworks, including
 * 1d convolutions for prohibited content filtering
 * 1d convolutions for music processing